pp-pp-pp-pp/HexiHexary-Color-Space/readme.txt

+developers note: this format does not play well with markdown due to its use of backtick [`] and tilde [~], im looking into this but for now im just writing this readme in txt format

 heres how the color space works

 example conversion from HEXSRGB to 'hexihexary' , potential nicknames could be 2HEX, DoubleHex, Hexary, HEXIA, reguardless, heres how it works